Community Use of Schools Grant

-While the Ministry’s Community Use of Schools and Priority Schools initiatives are in place subsidized rental fees apply, should these initiatives end regular rates apply: Non-Profit Rental Fees
+While the Ministry’s Community Use of Schools and Priority Schools initiatives are in place subsidized rental fees apply, should these initiatives end regular rates apply: NFP Rental Fees

 To verify non-profit status a Registered Charitable Status Number or copy of the organizations Letters Patent is required.

 Not a Recognized Non-Profit Organization?

 If you want to rent a school facility and are not a recognized non-profit organization the following rental rates apply: Rental Fees

 The following community use rental categories, also referred to as permit types, determine priority of use and rental fees:

 Category B3 – Youth leadership programs such as Scouts, Guides, Cadets.
 Parish/Church programs such as Bible Clubs, Parish Councils, Catholic Women’s League. (excluding services of worship)

 Category B5 – Community programs such as adult recreational programs, special interest clubs, health associations, senior groups, service clubs, local cultural groups, other educational groups.